TABLE OF CONTENTS

-If the parents reach agreement on care and upbringing, they may propose that the court issue a decision on this in a non-litigious procedure.
+If the parents reach an agreement on care and upbringing, they may propose that the court issue a decision on this in a non-litigious procedure.

 If they do not reach agreement or if the agreement is not in the interests of the children, the court shall not terminate the marriage on the basis of an agreement; instead, a divorce action shall be required.

-- that all children are to be entrusted into the care and upbringing of one of the parents,
+- that all children are to be entrusted into the care and upbringing of one of the parents;

-Ø In the event of a divorce on the basis of an action and in order to regulate relations between the divorced spouses and their joint minor children, the court shall decide on the care and upbringing of the children after establishing how best the interests of the children are to be served.
-In this case as well, the parents may agree on the care and upbringing of their joint children in the interests of those children; The same shall apply mutatis mutandis to the care and upbringing of children in this case as to care and upbringing in the case of a divorce reached on the basis of agreement.
+Ø In the event of a divorce on the basis of an action and in order to regulate relations between the divorced spouses and their joint minor children, the court shall decide on the care and upbringing of the children after establishing how the interests of the children are to be served best.
+In this case as well, the parents may agree on the care and upbringing of their joint children in the interests of those children.
+The same shall apply mutatis mutandis to the care and upbringing of children in this case as to care and upbringing in the case of a divorce reached on the basis of agreement.
 The decision on who minor children will live with after divorce, on their contact with the parent with whom they will not be living and on maintenance is a constituent part of the divorce judgement.

 - Parents must attempt to reach agreement on how contact is to be arranged.

-- If they have reached agreement, they may propose that the court issue a decision on this in a non-litigious procedure; if the court establishes that the agreement is not in the children's interests, it rejects the proposal.
+- If they have reached an agreement, they may propose that the court issue a decision on this in a non-litigious procedure; if the court establishes that the agreement is not in the children’s interests, it rejects the proposal.

-- If the parents are unable to reach agreement, the court decides at the proposal of one or another of the parent (in the case of divorce on the basis of an agreement between the spouses, the spouses must enclose an agreement on contact with the agreement, with the court entering their agreement in the judgement on the agreed divorce), where they must submit to the court proof of the Social Work Centre to the effect that they have first tried to reach agreement.
+- If the parents are unable to reach an agreement, the court decides at the proposal of one or another parent (in the case of divorce on the basis of an agreement between the spouses, the spouses must enclose an agreement on contact with the agreement, with the court entering their agreement in the judgement on the agreed divorce), where they must submit to the court proof of the Social Services Centre to the effect that they have first tried to reach agreement.

 - The court decides on contact ex officio only when the issue involves contact after a divorce action or after the termination of the children’s parents’ marriage.